Akhilaknair/LanguageDetectionModel_GoogleTranslate/README.md

-# 🌐 Language Detection using Multinomial Naive Bayes
+# 🌐 Language Detection using Multinomial Naive Bayes Model

 This project is a simple but effective **Language Detection System** built with Python using the **Multinomial Naive Bayes** algorithm.
 It identifies the language of a given text input from among 22 supported languages.